prrvchr/jdbcDriverOOo/README.md

 - The use of the SQL Array type in the queries.
 - Everything we are ready to implement.

-For now, only the use of the SQL Array type in the queries is available.

 ### What has been done for version 0.0.1:

 - The writing of this driver was facilitated by a [discussion with Villeroy](https://forum.openoffice.org/en/forum/viewtopic.php?f=13&t=103912), on the OpenOffice forum, which I would like to thank, because knowledge is only worth if it is shared...